 Since then, hundreds of Ketso customers have used Ketso to great effect – you can see our Examples and Case Studies section and the quotes throughout this website to learn more about how they are using the kit.

-As of late 2012 we have run workshops with nearly 3000 participants attending and the feedback has been tremendous.
-You can see some of the feedback here.
+As of early 2014, at least 18,000 participants have attend workshops with Ketso in 38 countries, and the feedback has been tremendous.
+You can see some of the feedback here (we will shortly be adding further analysis).
 Of course, all of these workshops and interactions with our customers have led to improvements.
 We are continuing to improve the product and develop new ways it can be used all the time.

 A Ketso 24, which has enough materials to run a workshop for up to 24 people costs £70 to rent for a month, and £499 to buy (plus VAT and P&P).